Interlego AG v Tyco Industries Inc: Judgement

-The court held that the bricks qualified for registered design protection, and thus did not qualify for copyright protection.
+The court held that the bricks qualified for registered design protection only, and thus did not qualify for copyright protection.
 Lord Oliver wrote:

 Inevitably a designer who sets out to make a model brick is going to end up by producing a design, in essence brick shaped. ...
 There is clearly scope in the instant case for that argument that what gives the Lego brick its individuality and the originality without which it would fail for want of novelty as a registrable design is the presence of features which serve only the functional purpose of enabling it to interlock effectively with the adjoining bricks above and below.

 The court further held that design drawings were a combination of both artistic and literary works.
 The written matter on such a drawing comprised the literary matter, and the graphics the artistic matter.

 The only changes made to the drawings were alterations to some radii and to the dimensions of some elements:

 Take the simplest case of artistic copyright, a painting or a photograph.
 It takes great skill, judgement and labour to produce a good copy by painting or to produce an enlarged photograph from a positive print, but no-one would reasonably contend that the copy, painting, or enlargement was an "original" artistic work in which the copier is entitled to claim copyright.
 Skill, labour or judgement merely in the process of copying cannot confer originality.

 Lord Oliver held that to afford copyright protection on a copy of a work, "[t]here must in addition be some element of material alteration or embellishment which suffices to make the totality of the work an original work".
 He stated that such an alteration or embellishment must be "visually significant", and that it is insufficient simply for the alteration to convey "information".
 Thus the court held that the modifications that Interlego had made to its designs did not constitute an original work, and thus were not afforded copyright protection.
 Although they may have involved skill, labour, and judgement, that skill, labour, and judgement lay solely in the process of copying.